-In the first visit when I was finally diagnosed as Type 1 Diabetes, I was told by doctor that I cannot take the wellbeing of these vital parts lightly.
-I was asked to go for a yearly checkup for eyes, have by yearly blood tests for kidney and liver function and make sure to check my feet on regular basis.
+In the first visit when I was finally diagnosed with Type 1 Diabetes, I was told by a doctor that I cannot take the wellbeing of these vital parts lightly.
+I was asked to go for a yearly checkup for my eyes, have yearly blood tests for kidney and liver function and make sure to check my feet on a regular basis.

 - Learn to ask for help

-When I was diagnosed, I was working at a middle management position handing a team of 50 people.
-I was a tough person around my team and asking for help related to heath issues was a big no-no in my mind.
+When I was diagnosed, I was working in a middle management position handling a team of 50 people.
+I was a tough person around my team and asking for help related to health issues was a big no-no in my mind.
 I felt this was a sign of weakness and my next promotion would halt if people will think that I constantly need help (which I needed initially).

 - Become thick to people’s stupid comments & perceptions

-My poor dad is still one of those who is not able to accept that I have a lifelong condition.
-He still is finding cure.
+My poor dad is still one of those who are not able to accept that I have a lifelong condition.
+He still is finding a cure.
 All the best dad.

-But developing a thick skin is very important.
-We cannot get worked up every time someone makes a comment like these.
+But developing thick skin is very important.
+We cannot get worked up every time someone makes a comment like this.
 In all fairness, there is not much information on Type 1 out there so people just don’t know.
 I myself had very little knowledge before I was diagnosed.

 - Live the life on your terms

-I agree, I have a lifelong auto immune disorder which gets on me from time to time but it’s still my life and I get to decide how I want to live it.
+I agree, I have a lifelong autoimmune disorder that gets on me from time to time but it’s still my life and I get to decide how I want to live it.
 Yes, things and dreams changed a bit like going for a marathon does not only involve training but many more steps and years of planning but it will still happen someday.
 I will still plan to go for a long bicycle trip from Delhi to Ladakh, someday.

-And there are new dreams now which came after realizing that I have a new leaf on life.
-Dreams like helping others with type 1 diabetes, creating awareness for Type 1 and living each day with exuberance as I have a reminder every few hours in the form of insulin pen that life is fragile.
+And there are new dreams now which came after realizing that I have a new leaf in life.
+Dreams like helping others with type 1 diabetes, creating awareness for Type 1, and living each day with exuberance as I have a reminder every few hours in the form of an insulin pen that life is fragile.

 No matter what is your dream, it’s yours and we must save it.